 Caption + Subtitle Format Converter

-The caption format converter lets you convert from SRT (SubRip subtitle) or from SBV (YouTube) to Flash DFXP, SMI or SAMI (Windows Media), SCC, CPT.XML (Flash Captionate XML), QT (Quicktime), and STL (Spruce Subtitle File), and WebVTT (HTML5 media players).
+The caption format converter lets you convert from SRT (SubRip subtitle) or from SBV to Flash DFXP, SMI or SAMI (Windows Media), SCC, CPT.XML (Flash Captionate XML), QT (QuickTime), STL (Spruce Subtitle File), and WebVTT (HTML5 media players).
 Note that for the SCC format, your input file must have 32 characters or less per line.

 Caption and Subtitle Formats Explained

 - CAP – This is a common subtitle/caption file format for broadcast media.
 It was developed by Cheetah International.

 - CPT.XML – XML format used for encoding captions into Flash video.
 It originated in the caption-embedding software Captionate.

 - DFXP – This is the most common format used for captioning Flash video.
 It’s a timed-text format that was developed by W3C and stands for “Distribution Format Exchange Profile.”

 - EBU.STL – This is a common subtitle/caption file format for PAL broadcast media.
 It was developed by the European Broadcast Union.

 - QT – Caption format used for QuickTime video or audio.
 It was developed by Apple.